TIBTHINK/minecraft-server/README.md

   -R, --rcon TEXT      Downloads and installs mcrcon -P, --pluginpack     Generates a script of essential spigot
                        plugins(Optional)
-  -y, --yes            Says yes to autostarting the server -d, --debug          Enables debug mode
+  -y, --yes            Says yes to autostarting the server after setup is done -d, --debug          Enables debug mode
   -b, --backup         Sets up a backup script(McRcon is required for backups) --help               Show this message and exit.